rfortherestofus/shiny-course/README.md

 ![](image/test_app.png)

-Confirm the app works, and then close the window.
+Confirm the app works by moving the slider, and then close the window.
+You should be all set up for the course.

 ## Opening the Project Later